GreatBahram/dsa/data-structures/week03/notes.md

 ## Heap Sort

-We will use binary heap to design heap sort algorithm which is fast and efficient sorting algorithm.
-We can use priority queue to handle the heap sort algorithm such as following:
+We will use binary heap to design heap sort algorithm which is fast and efficient sorting algorithm. **We can use priority queue to handle the heap sort algorithm** such as following:

 <img src="assets/heap-sort-01.png" style="zoom:60%"/>

 * The resulting algorithm is comparison-based and has running time $$O(n \lg n)$$.
-* Heap sort is a natural generalization of selection sort: instead of simply scanning test rest of the array to find maximum value, use a smart data structure.
+* **Heap sort is a natural generalization of selection sort**: instead of simply scanning test rest of the array to find maximum value, use a smart data structure.
 * **Problem**: We are using **additional space** to store the priority queue.

 *In-place heap sort algorithm is possible*.
 For this, we will first turn a give array into a heap by permuting its elements.